root-project/root/documentation/users-guide/Introduction.md

 #### Library Autoloading

-When using a class in CINT, e.g. in an interpreted source file, ROOT will automatically load the library that defines this class.
+When using a class in Cling, e.g. in an interpreted source file, ROOT will automatically load the library that defines this class.
 On start-up, ROOT parses all files ending on `.rootmap` rootmap that are in one of the `$LD_LIBRARY_PATH` (or `$DYLD_LIBRARY_PATH` for `MacOS`,